victormar1/cyto_method/README.md

 ## Statistical Analysis

-Cross-species conservation was assessed by comparing WNT pathway expression rankings and LIANA hub scores between mouse and marmoset datasets. [**MISSING: specific statistical tests if performed**].
+Cross-species conservation was assessed by comparing WNT pathway expression rankings and LIANA hub scores between mouse and marmoset datasets.

 ## Software and Code Availability